xSadaster/Cplusplus_GameProject/README.md

 # C++ Game project made by
 ## Kalle, Papu & Akseli

+#TL;DR just download the .Game.exe and run it in CMD

 ## Controls
 Use **q** in map to exit the program.
 Use **wasd** to move.